timotejroiko/discord.js-light/README.md

     });
 });

-client.on("guildMemberUpdate", async (oldMember, newMember) => {
+// this event is still sent for the bot user even if you dont have the GUILD_MEMBERS intent client.on("guildMemberUpdate", async (oldMember, newMember) => {
     if(newMember.id === client.user.id) {
         // check for new roles and fetch them as needed